korjani/name_extraction/README.md

     python name_extraction.py --directory='data/' >results.txt

+## Methodology
+1- Iterate through folder and grab documents
+2- find sentences and tokenized each sentence
+3- find entities inside sentences
+4- if entity label is "person" check check for role of the person (it shoudld be PROPN) 5- chunking the sentence where entity label is selected and find appos or component of the name 6-

 ## Evaluation and issues
 In general finding the role has less accuracy comparing to finding a name The role is extracted by chunking the part of text where the name is extracted